Bicester Pilates - Pilates Classes in Bicester

 During a pilates class we start with warm up exercises, before undertaking a carefully designed programme to work on key muscle groups - particularly the deeper stabilising muscles.

 Renowned for developing 'core' strength, pilates gradually helps you gain a more toned physique with improved posture.
 Each class will be slightly different so you don't get bored, and will offer various levels making classes suitable for beginners and those with pilates experience.
+Men and women are welcome.

 Elaine is a fully qualified, experienced and insured pilates instructor.
 I have a Level 3 Diploma in teaching Mat Pilates.